cse-sim/cse/doc/src/records/rsys.md

 <%= csv_table(<<END, :row_header => true)
 rsType, Description
-ACFURNACE, Compressor-based cooling and fuel-fired heating.
+ACFURNACE, Compressor-based cooling modeled per SEER and EER.
+Fuel-fired heating.
 Primary heating input energy is accumulated to end use HTG of meter rsFuelMtr.
+ACPMFURNACE, Compressor-based cooling modeled per PERFORMANCEMAP specified in rsPerfMapClg.
+Fuel-fired heating.
+Primary heating input energy is accumulated to end use HTG of meter rsFuelMtr.
 ACRESISTANCE, Compressor-based cooling and electric ('strip') heating.
+Cooling performance based on SEER and EER.
 Primary heating input energy is accumulated to end use HTG of meter rsElecMtr.
+ACPMRESISTANCE, Cooling based on PERFORMANCEMAP specified in rsPerfMapClg.
+Primary heating input energy is accumulated to end use HTG of meter rsElecMtr.
 ASHP,  Air-source heat pump (compressor-based heating and cooling).
 Primary (compressor) heating input energy is accumulated to end use HTG of meter rsElecMtr.
 Auxiliary and defrost heating input energy is accumulated to end use HPBU of meter rsElecMtr or meter rsFuelMtr (depending on rsTypeAuxH).
 ASHPKGROOM,  Packaged room air-source heat pump.
 ASHPHYDRONIC, Air-to-water heat pump with hydronic distribution.
 Compressor performance is approximated using the air-to-air model with adjusted efficiencies.
-VCHP3, Air-to-air heat pump with variable speed compressor.
-Use rsPerfMapHtg and rsPerfMapClg to specify heating and cooling PERFORMANCEMAPs.
+ASHPPM, Air-to-air heat pump modeled per PERFORMANCMAPs specified via rsPerfMapHtg and rsPerfMapClg.
 WSHP,  Water-to-air heat pump.
 AC, Compressor-based cooling; no heating.
 Required ratings are SEER and capacity and EER at 95 ^o^F outdoor dry bulb.
 ACPKGROOM, Packaged compressor-based cooling; no heating.
 Required ratings are capacity and EER at 95 ^o^F outdoor dry bulb.